Hyderabadi Street style Egg fried rice

 - Coriander leaves

-- Beat eggs in a bowl.
+- Break eggs in a bowl.
 Add salt and black pepper powder, whisk well.
+Keep aside.

 - Take a wok/kadhai, heat on high flame.
 When hot, pour oil and swirl around.